 Here’s one of my most distinct childhood memories: I’m maybe eleven years old?
 And I’m with my uncle Douglas, driving on a highway in his Ford Bronco.
 I believe it was a Bronco II, and for the sake of specificity this memory takes place in Northern California.
 My family visited him often while he was living in Palo Alto, and I enjoyed those visits.
 I felt a strong affinity for him and my aunt, Julie, and it strikes me now that our relationships remained remarkably close after they moved to the west coast from Southampton, New York, where both he and I grew up and where he, my uncle, worked with my dad when I was young.
-Those were a chaotic couple of years: changing schools when I was ten, my mom diagnosed with brain cancer when I was eleven and dying of said brain cancer when I was thirteen.
+Those were a chaotic couple of years: changing schools when I was ten, my mom diagnosed with brain cancer when I was eleven and dying of said brain cancer when I was twelve.
 Our yearly trips to California (my mom was from San Francisco, and in my memory we visited the Bay Area basically every single summer of my life) got a little weird during those years, but then again all of life was weird during those years — including, notably, me.
 The nice thing was that Douglas was weird too, and so the portions of these trips that I spent with him felt like a reconnection, a time when weird was normal, and I could relax about it.
 To wit this memory, in which we’re flying down some ravine in the Sierras in a boxy little SUV, with Eric Clapton’s MTV Unplugged on the tape deck, and instead of singing the actual lyrics we’re chanting “milli micro nano pico,” the metric prefixes for small units, because, I suppose, Douglas thought that knowing the metric prefixes for small units might help young Spencer make just a little better sense of the world.

 I’m not sure how the metric prefixes for small units came up on this particular trip, but I know that similarly weird topics have “come up” in conversations I’ve had with my own kids.
 I, too, hope that these things will help my kids make sense of the world.
 Recently, while I was shuttling them from my in-laws’ home to the house where I grew up, I found myself attempting to explain terrestrial radio and how the car’s antenna could “hear” the signal even though our ears couldn’t.
 The explanation started to feel a little shaky around the time that I offhandedly mentioned that radio waves were more similar to things we can see than things we can hear.
 My kids know about infrared light, and they know about ultraviolet, and I was attempting to describe how each of those things, along with radio waves and also all the light that they can see, is really just vibration (“wiggles” was the word I chose) in the electromagnetic field.
 It was all a little bit obtuse but I persevered; the point of the explanation was that I couldn’t put on P!nk’s “Just Give Me a Reason,” because we were listening to the radio rather than to a streaming service.
 They eventually accepted this idea, though I’m not certain whether they followed my explanation — or, if they did, if it actually helped them make sense of the world.